ngthomas/microhaplot/README.md

 # microhaplot

 `microhaplot` generates visual summaries of microhaplotypes found in short read alignments.
+All you need are alignment SAM files and variant call VCF file.

 This software exists as a an R package `microhaplot` that includes within it the code to set up and establish an Rstudio/Shiny server to visualize and manipulate the data.
 There are two key steps in